Communist Party of Canada: Soviet Bloc collapse and party split

-In common with most communist parties, it went through a crisis after the dissolution of the Soviet Union, and subsequently split.
-Under then general secretary George Hewison (1988–1991), the leadership of the CPC and a segment of its general membership began to abandon Marxism–Leninism as the basis of the party's revolutionary perspective, and ultimately moved to liquidate the party itself, seeking to replace it with a more moderate entity.
+In common with most communist parties, the CPC went through a crisis after the dissolution of the Soviet Union; subsequently, the party split.
+Under then-general secretary George Hewison (1988–1991), the leadership of the CPC and a segment of its general membership began to abandon Marxism–Leninism as the basis of the party's revolutionary perspective, and ultimately moved to liquidate the party itself, seeking to replace it with a more moderate entity.

-The protracted ideological and political crisis created much confusion and disorientation within the ranks of the Party, and paralysed both its independent and united front work for over two years.
+The protracted ideological and political crisis created much confusion and disorientation within the ranks of the Party; it paralysed both its independent and united front work for over two years.
 The Hewison-led majority in the party's central committee voted to abandon Marxism–Leninism.
 An orthodox minority in the central committee, led by Miguel Figueroa, Elizabeth Rowley and former leader William Kashtan, resisted this effort.
 At the 28th Convention in the fall of 1990, the Hewison group managed to maintain its control of the central committee, but by the spring of 1991, the membership began to turn more and more against the reformist policies and orientation of the Hewison leadership.

 Key provincial conventions were held in 1991 in the two main provincial bases of the CPC: British Columbia and Ontario.
 At the BC convention, delegates threw out Fred Wilson, one of the main leaders of the Hewison group.
 A few months later in June 1991, Ontario delegates rejected a concerted campaign by Hewison and his supporters, and overwhelmingly reelected provincial leader Elizabeth Rowley and other supporters of the Marxist–Leninist current to the Ontario Committee and Executive.

 The Hewison group moved on August 27, 1991, to expel eleven of the key leaders of the opposition, including Rowley, Emil Bjarnason, and former central organizer John Bizzell.
 The Hewison-controlled Central Executive also dismissed the Ontario provincial committee.